 Attackers can have different goals in mind when they set their sights on a target.
 Their plan might be as simple as pure theft from a company, but it could also include stealing personal information from that company’s clients or knocking a site offline.
 Now think about it, would you consider having your banking information stolen or being unable to reach a website a good user experience?
 Probably not, and you’ll find your visitors in agreement.

-Take measures such a using a secure connection to protect your visitors’ experience and both of your wallets.
+Take measures such a using a secure connection to protect your visitors’ experience and both of

 Speed Things Up